 When does French inheritance law and French inheritance tax apply to your assets?
 This guide explains French inheritance rates, how to write a French will, plus new inheritance laws for non-residents and foreigners.

-Wondering what happens if you die in France is not typically at the forefront of expats’ minds while occupied with building a new life.
-However, as French inheritance laws are markedly different to the legal norm in most English-speaking countries, some expats are left unprepared when they ‘disappear’, as the French say.
+As French inheritance laws are markedly different to the legal norm in most English-speaking countries, some expats are left unprepared when they disappear, as the French say.

 This guide explains the rules of French inheritance law and whether inheritance tax in France applies, plus details whether you should make a French will and information on how to prepare one.